iwdgo/testinghello/README.md

 ## Good to know

+- Coverage is below standard as the 4 startup lines of main() cannot be easily tested and are 50% of the code.
+The required complexities to test are outside the scope of this repository.
 - Free resources are documented [here](https://cloud.google.com/free/docs/gcp-free-tier).
 - Although using Go modules, the set up is confusing as reported by the build log:
 `GOROOT=/usr/local/go/ GOPATH=/go GO111MODULE=on GOCACHE=/tmp/cache090267111 GOPATH=/go`
 - To set `GO111MODULE=off` in GCP requires more access than usual.
-- On you own project, `go mod init` might fail depending on your environment.
-You can use `go mod init <module-path>` to get a valid go.mod.
-[FAQ](https://github.com/golang/go/wiki/Modules#why-does-go-mod-init-give-the-error-cannot-determine-module-path-for-source-directory) of go modules programming reports this issue.
+- [FAQ](https://github.com/golang/go/wiki/Modules#why-does-go-mod-init-give-the-error-cannot-determine-module-path-for-source-directory) of go modules programming reports this issue.
 - After the creation of your project, no region is assigned.
 The first assignment is irreversible and must be in a free quota zone:
 ```helloGomod>gcloud app deploy .